Everything you need to know about Greek Golden Visa Law

 What is Golden Visa

 Several nations have implemented Residency by Investment (RBI) programs to encourage foreign nationals to invest in their countries.
 These programs, often referred to as "Golden Visas," grant residency privileges, typically with minimal residency requirements, in return for designated investments in property or financial assets.
-Greece, along with other EU countries, provides this opportunity to Non-EU citizens.
+Greece, along with other EU countries, provides this opportunity to Non-EU citizens, including investments in popular areas such as Corinthia, the Peloponnese, and Zakynthos.

 Golden Visa in Greece